Colin Powell: Views on the Trump administration

-In an interview in October 2019, Powell warned that the GOP needed to "get a grip" and put the country before their party, standing up to President Trump rather than worrying about political fallout.
-"When they see things that are not right, they need to say something about it because our foreign policy is in shambles right now, in my humble judgment, and I see things happening that are hard to understand," Powell said.
-On June 7, 2020, Powell announced he would be voting for former Vice President Joe Biden in the 2020 presidential election.
+In an interview in October 2019, Powell warned that the GOP needed to "get a grip" and put the country before their party, standing up to president Trump rather than worrying about political fallout.
+He said: "When they see things that are not right, they need to say something about it because our foreign policy is in shambles right now, in my humble judgment, and I see things happening that are hard to understand".
+On 7 June 2020, Powell announced he would be voting for former vice president Joe Biden in the 2020 United States presidential election.
 In August, Powell delivered a speech in support of Biden's candidacy at the 2020 Democratic National Convention.

-In January 2021, after the Capitol building was attacked by Trump supporters, Powell told CNN "I can no longer call myself a fellow Republican."
+In January 2021, after the Capitol building was attacked by Trump supporters, Powell told CNN's Fareed Zakaria: "I can no longer call myself a fellow Republican".

-Personal life
+Personal life and death

-Powell married Alma Johnson on August 25, 1962.
+Powell married Alma Johnson on 25 August 1962.
 Their son, Michael Powell, was the chairman of the Federal Communications Commission (FCC) from 2001 to 2005.
-His daughters are Linda Powell, an actress, and Annemarie Powell.
+Their daughter is actress Linda Powell.

 As a hobby, Powell restored old Volvo and Saab automobiles.
 In 2013, he faced questions about his relationship with the Romanian diplomat Corina Crețu, after a hacked AOL email account had been made public.
 He acknowledged a "very personal" email relationship but denied further involvement.
 He was an Episcopalian.

-Death

-On October 18, 2021, Powell, who was being treated for multiple myeloma, died at Walter Reed National Military Medical Center of complications from COVID-19 at the age of 84.
+On 18 October 2021, Powell, who was being treated for multiple myeloma, died at Walter Reed National Military Medical Center of complications from COVID-19 at the age of 84.
 He had been vaccinated, but his myeloma compromised his immune system; he also had early-stage Parkinson's disease.
-President Joe Biden and four of the five living former presidents issued statements calling Powell as an American hero.
-Donald Trump released a statement saying "He made plenty of mistakes, but may he rest in peace" and referred to him as a "classic RINO".
+President Joe Biden and four of the five living former presidents issued statements calling Powell an American hero.

-Present at the funeral service at the Washington National Cathedral were President Biden and former presidents Barack Obama and George W. Bush, along with First Lady Jill Biden and former first ladies Michelle Obama, Laura Bush, and Hillary Clinton (also representing her husband, former President Bill Clinton, who was unable to attend following treatment for sepsis) as well as many other dignitaries.
+Present at the funeral service at the Washington National Cathedral were President Biden and former presidents Barack Obama and George W. Bush, along with First Lady Jill Biden and former first ladies Michelle Obama, Laura Bush, and Hillary Clinton (also representing her husband, former president Bill Clinton, who was unable to attend following treatment for sepsis) as well as many other dignitaries.

 Powell is buried at Arlington National Cemetery in Section 60, Grave 11917.